 Having go-to travel resources you can always rely on is always helpful when you travel a lot.
-Even though I’m more likely to go with the flow, rather than plan heavily when it comes to mapping out my next adventure, there’s still all manner of research and preparation that has to be done before and during any trip.
-Scrolling through travel resources, top tips lists and relevant booking websites can essentially be the boring element of travel, but you never know what useful information and money-saving tips you might stumble upon.
+Even if you don’t plan too heavily when mapping out your next adventure, there’s still all manner of research and preparation that has to be done before and during any trip.

 Whether it’s securing the best flight deals, planning train and bus journeys or looking into tours that cover more the trickier to travel destinations (or where you cannot travel to independently), these travel resources are my regular go-to information hubs for planning and booking everything that’s needed for great exploration.

-Travel Resources for Small Adventure Group Tours
+Small Adventure Group Tours

 You can find G Adventures reviews in the following articles on destinations where I took their trips.